What is Dioxin?

 What is the extent of Maine’s paper mill dioxin problem?

-In 1985, nearly 20 years ago, dioxins were first found in fish below Maine’s 7 “bleach kraft” paper mills that use chlorine compounds to bleach their paper.
-These 7 mills discharge over 100 million gallons of wastewater a day to the Penobscot, Kennebec, Androscoggin, Presumpscot and St. Croix rivers.
+In 1985, more than 30 years ago, dioxins were first found in fish below Maine’s seven “bleach kraft” paper mills that use chlorine compounds to bleach their paper.
+These seven mills discharge more than 100 million gallons of wastewater a day to the Penobscot, Kennebec, Androscoggin, Presumpscot and St. Croix Rivers.
 Although the levels of dioxins in mill wastewaters are sometimes undetectable by conventional methods, they are nonetheless enough to contaminate the fish and shellfish because fish act like sponges for dioxins, accumulating them at 25,000-50,000 times the concentrations present in their environment.

 Today, women of childbearing age are still warned strictly limit their intake of fish caught from 250 miles of Maine’s rivers below paper mills and NO tomalley from lobsters caught along the entire coast.
 And the general public is advised to severely restrict their consumption of dioxin-contaminated fish and tomalley.

 Can Maine’s paper mill dioxin problem be solved?

 Yes!
 Papermaking technologies are available and in use today in the United States and worldwide that would eliminate dioxin discharges by using non-chlorine bleaching processes.
 These processes pave the way to “closed loop” mills that will not discharge any bleaching wastewaters, thereby drastically reducing the discharge of other toxics, turbidity, color, odor, foam, and oxygen-depleting materials.
 Totally chlorine-free (TCF) papermaking process produces products that are of a brightness and quality comparable to products bleached with chlorine.

 Didn’t Maine paper mills already commit to eliminate their dioxin discharges?